gspanglett/McGillBibliographyStylesheet/README.md

 3. Start MS Word.
 Go to the References tab.
 In the Citations and Bibliography section, check that "McGill Legal" is selectable as a style.

 4. Go to Insert Citation ->  Add New Source ...  .
 Go to the Type of Source dropdown.
 Check that Legislation, Case and Legal Jounral Article are the first two items in the dropdown.

+## Installation MacOS - manual install

+0. Close all Office applications.

+1. Copy BIBFORM.XML to /Applications/Microsoft Word.app/Contents/Resources/en.lproj/
+    1a.
+You can backup the existing BIBFORM.XML file before copying the new one.
+    1b.
+If your default language is NOT english, find the correct folder in Resources - there is a BIBFORM.XML file for each language.

+2. Copy types.xml and McGillLegal.xsl to /Applications/Microsoft Words.app/Contents/Resources/Style/

+3. Start MS Word.
+Go to the References tab.
+In the Citations and Bibliography section, check that "McGill Legal" is selectable as a style.

+4. Go to Insert Citation ->  Add New Source ...  .
+Go to the Type of Source dropdown.
+Check that Legislation, Case and Legal Jounral Article are the first two items in the dropdown.